DarrBuck/ScheduledShutdown/README.md

 The idea being that if you don't have a UPS, (or one that doesn't notify your PC to shutdown), you can configure the app to do a clean shutdown at a scheduled time.

+The app also has the ability to monitor a NUT server to shutdown if the UPS loses power.
 ## Remarks
 The app is using the Nuget package [SePush.Net](https://github.com/helloserve/sepush.net) that wraps the EskomSePush API in a .Net library.